akamhy/imagedominantcolor/README.md

 ### Introduction
 ImageDominantColor is a Python package/library for **detecting dominant color of images**.

-It can take any input image and tell the dominant color in image.
-It does not uses k-means clustering for detecting dominant color but instead quantize the individual pixels and calculates the statistical mode of the quantized values.
-And yes, it works!
+It can take any input image and tell the dominant color of the image.
+It doesn't use k-means clustering for detecting dominant color but instead quantizes the individual pixels and calculates the statistical mode of the quantized values.

 ImageDominantColor does not depend on numpy unlike most of the other implementations for the same task and is also fast and minimalist.